-The Bank and its subsidiaries (together "the Group") are principally engaged in the provision of wholesale commercial, asset management and investment banking services, and recently entered a niche segment within retail consumer banking.
+The Bank and its subsidiaries (together "the Group") are principally engaged in the provision of wholesale commercial, asset management, investment banking and retail consumer banking services.
 The Group operates through subsidiaries, branch offices and representative offices located in six countries worldwide.
-The total number of staff at the end of the financial year was 1,188 (31st December 2020: 1,017).
+The total number of staff at the end of the financial year was 1,264 (31st December 2021: 1,188).